 My third class is Sketchbookery by the talented and funny Mary Ann Moss.
 Although the class is in it’s second week and I haven’t had time to do very much (can you say over-extended??), I really want to improve my sketching.
 One of the first exercises we were given was to make “blind contour” drawings – drawing something without looking at the drawing as you make it, and without lifting your pen.
 Which, it turns out, is not easy to do.
 Mary Ann did warn us that the results would be hilarious – and she wasn’t kidding.
 I won’t share with you about what my husband called it, but I assure you, it is supposed to be my left hand.
 I chuckle every time I look at it.
 It can only get better from here, right?

 Oh!
 I almost forgot!
 I’m also participating in the Documented Life Project which is another year-long, free, art journaling effort.
 We’re given an art journaling prompt/challenge each week, which is a good excuse to keep me journaling regularly.
-I did struggle with the journal the group was using – until I remembered my “fearless” word and decided to change my approach, which I documented in my blog post a couple of weeks ago.
+I did struggle with the journal the group was using – until I remembered my “fearless” word and decided to change my approach, which I documented in post a couple of weeks ago.

 Why do you do what you do?